 On another occasion, I trade some clothes and Rupiah for a sinister looking, but authentic ceremonial Barong mask complete with wild boar tusks.
 While much to Christine’s chagrin, I believe it to be a fine addition to my other newly acquired foreign plunder; a Girka knife from Nepal, carved buffalo horns from Thailand, monster shells, a blowgun from Java, and a Tibetan human skull kapalla.
 No point going around the world and coming back empty handed, right?
 Don’t worry Honey; these will look lovely in the house!

-Our favorite souvenir, however, from this amazing adventure is obviously a much broader perspective, as our exotic three month Asian odyssey has not exactly been a holiday, but rather a true vagabonding experience.
+Our favorite souvenir, however, from this amazing adventure is obviously a much broader perspective.
+Our exotic three month Asian odyssey has been a true vagabonding experience with the things we have seen and the places we have been.
 During the cultural smorgasbord we’ve enjoyed an opportunity to sample a little bit of this, and a little bit of that, and we both agree that in the future we’ll definitely be back for a second helping.

 Mark H. Colegrave 1985